-Faculty: Allen Crooker (Biology) Program Coordinator: Allen Crooker (Biology) Major Medical Technology Minor N/A About
+Program Coordinator: Allen Crooker (Biology)

+Medical Technology

+Minor N/A About

-Although medical laboratories are physically located in hospitals, clinics, and physicians' offices, the real location is on the frontier of scientific medicine.
+Although medical laboratories are physically located in hospitals, clinics, industry and universities, the real location is on the frontier of scientific medicine.
 Here, the best qualified men and women are building careers in laboratory medicine by applying their expert knowledge and practical skills.
-Medical technologists, whose broad background of college and clinical laboratory training provides the necessary ingredients for their professional responsibilities, fulfill a prominent role in these laboratories.
+Medical technologists, also known as clinical laboratory technologists, with their broad background of college and clinical laboratory training, fulfill a prominent role in these laboratories.
+About 2/3 of the professional medical technologists in the United States are employed in hospital medical laboratories.
+Others work in physicians' laboratories, outpatient clinics, the armed forces, public health agencies, research programs at university hospitals and pharmaceutical companies, criminology laboratories, and in sales promotion of diagnostic reagents and equipment.
+Still others continue their education to obtain the Master of Science or Doctorate in Clinical Laboratory Science.